Hurricane Kenna: Impact

 Few official surface observations are available for the passage of the hurricane.
-Upon making landfall, Kenna was accompanied with an estimated 16 ft storm surge in San Blas.
+Upon making landfall, Kenna brought an estimated 16 ft storm surge in San Blas.
 The surge also affected Puerto Vallarta, with reports of 10 ft waves rushing inland from the bay.
 The hurricane dropped about 1.38 in of precipitation while passing about 60 mi east of the offshore archipelago, Islas Marías.
 There, sustained winds reached an estimated 106 mph.
 On land, Kenna dropped heavy rainfall peaking at 18.91 in at San Ignacio, Sinaloa, and 12.89 in near Manzanillo, Colima.
 The highest recorded sustained wind on land was about 100 mph at Tepic, Nayarit, with wind gusts at Puerto Vallarta reaching 50 mph.
 The hurricane also produced heavy rainfall in Guerrero, Michoacán, Colima, and Jalisco, and hit Baja California Sur with strong winds and rough seas.

-In San Blas, strong winds from the hurricane damaged or destroyed 95% of the homes, with 1,540 houses damaged and 8,800 people affected.
-There, large commercial shrimp boats were swept up to 900 ft inland from their docks.
-An elderly woman died in the city when the wall of her house collapsed on her.
+There were four deaths related to Kenna.
+An elderly woman died in San Blas when the wall of her house collapsed on her.
+In Nayarit, flying debris killed a person in Santiago Escuintla, and two elderly men drowned, one by falling into a river.
+Both drownings were believed to have been after they fled their homes.
+In San Blas, strong winds from the hurricane damaged 1,540 houses.
 Large portions of the city were covered with building debris and sand washed from the ocean.
-Elsewhere in Nayarit, flying debris killed a person in Santiago Escuintla.
-There, two elderly men drowned, one by falling into a river.
-Both were believed to have been killed during the storm as they fled their homes.
 In Santiago Ixcuintla, the hurricane damaged 3,770 homes, and throughout Nayarit, strong winds from the hurricane destroyed the roofs of hundreds of houses.
 Federal authorities lost communications with at least 30 Indian villages due to the high winds of the hurricane.
 Kenna destroyed the entire banana, tobacco, and tomato crops in the rural areas of San Blas, Tecuala, and Acaponeta, leaving more than 700 subsistence farmers and their families in need of water and food.

-In Puerto Vallarta, about 100 mi southeast of the landfall location, the storm surge resulted in an estimated damage total of US$5 million, primarily to hotels.
-The surge flooded the hotels and other waterfront areas, and extended up to 330 ft inland.
-Waist-deep floodwaters swept away vans and cars, ruining several vehicles.
-The passage of the hurricane destroyed 150 stores near the ocean and extensively damaged three hotels.
-Damage to the city's port was minor.